Severn Waste Services – COVID-19 (Coronavirus) Procedure

 - Ensure that once the unwell person has left that the area is cleaned and disinfected

-- The unwell person should then self-isolate for 7 days following onset of symptoms
+- The unwell person should then arrange a test and if necessary self-isolate for 7 days following onset of symptoms

 Cleaning/disinfection of shared equipment